ethanscorey/parse_990_textract/README.md

   --policy-arn arn:aws:iam::aws:policy/AmazonS3ObjectLambdaExecutionRolePolicy
 ```

 6. Create your Lambda function using the container.
-For best performance, provision the function with at least 512 MB of memory and a timeout of at least 45 seconds.
+For best performance, provision the function with at least 1024 MB of memory and a timeout of at least 360  seconds.
+If you want to parse the largest files, you may need to increase these thresholds further, but these parameters should work for about 99 percent of 990s.

 ```
 aws lambda create-function \